Roger Allen III

 Roger Allen III (born February 10, 1986) is an American former professional football player who was a guard in the National Football League (NFL).
 He played college football for the Missouri Western Griffons.

-High school career
+Early life

 Roger Allen attended Raytown High School in Raytown, Missouri and was earned All-Metro and All-Conference honors.

 College career

 Allen started all 48 games (34 at right guard, 11 at left guard, three at right tackle), as the team compiled a 33-15 record during his four seasons at Missouri Western.
 Over four seasons Allen graded 86.8% for blocking consistency, registered 386 knockdowns, allowed just four sacks and three pressures, while only committing seven penalties while seeing action during 1,309 pass plays during his tenure with the Griffons.
 Allen was a First-team Freshman All-American selection in 2005 after starting all 12 games at both offensive guard spots.
 He was penalized three times and gave up just 1.5 quarterback sacks and no pressures all season.
 In 2006, he was First-team All-Mid-America Intercollegiate Athletics Association as he started all 12 games at right offensive guard.
 He allowed just 1.5 quarterback sacks and no pressures.
 In 2006 Allen was a Little All-American choice by The NFL Draft Report and a First-team All-MAIA Association selection for the second straight season.
 In 2007, Allen was penalized once, allowing only one quarterback pressure and no sacks on 329 pass plays.

 As a senior, in 2008, Allen was a First-team Little All-American and All-Mid-America Intercollegiate Athletics Association selection by the AFCA and AP.
 He allowed just one quarterback sack and two pressures, accruing just two penalties on the season.